 There are three types of errors in modeling: (1) numerical errors caused by round off and/or truncation, (2) physical errors attributed to inaccurate parameter estimation, and (3) errors that are traceable to limited amounts of data or to poor data quality.
 RSM calibration and validation examples should identify these three sources of errors.
-Numerical errors can be minimized by a judicious choice of grid resolution and time step, physical errors can be minimized by the proper choice of parameter values, and data-quality errors usually can be assessed only in a qualitative way, however, the importance of data-quality errors cannot be overemphasized.
+Numerical errors can be minimized by a judicious choice of grid resolution and time step, physical errors usually can be assessed only in a qualitative way, however, the importance of data-quality errors cannot be overemphasized.
 Full model validation requires explicit separation of errors; otherwise, one could be calibrating numerical errors against physical and/or data-quality errors.
 The validation procedure should take into account the following considerations: (1) to the extent possible, eliminate any numerical errors; (2) calibrate to acceptable values of physical parameters; and (3) if necessary, assess the quality of measured input data.